Pre-commit

 . -

-Sometimes you are in a hurry, so make sure that you also can do commits without running
+Sometimes you are in a hurry, so make sure that you also can make commits without running

 pre-commit